Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Newtonian Limit

 In both the hyperbolic and parabolic cases, $\Phi_\newt$ and $T_\newt$ are single-valued and globally constant.
 Hence, $\Phi_\newt$ is a global constant of motion for all hyperbolic and parabolic orbits.

-Finally, suppose that instead the inertial point $u_0=u^*=1/\bar{L}^2$ is chosen.
-In both the hyperbolic and parabolic cases, $I^\Phi_\newt(u_+;u^*) = 2 \arctan \sqrt{\dfrac{u_+ - u^*}{u^* - u_-}} = 2\arctan(1) = \tfrac{\pi}{2}$, and so the angular integral of motion becomes the LRL angle plus $\tfrac{\pi}{2}$, which is the angle of the radial line from the origin to one of the two inertial points on the orbit (depending on the signs of $v$ and $L$).
-The temporal integral of motion likewise becomes the time at which this inertial point is reached after $t=0$.
-Moreover, the two inertial points coincide with the radius of a circular orbit having the same angular momentum.
-Just as in the elliptic case, the conserved vector associated with the angular and temporal quantities for hyperbolic and parabolic orbits is Hamilton's vector \eqref{newtonianHamilLRL}.
+Finally, suppose that instead the centripetal point $u_0=u^*=1/\bar{L}^2$ is chosen.
+In both the hyperbolic and parabolic cases, $I^\Phi_\newt(u_+;u^*) = 2 \arctan \sqrt{\dfrac{u_+ - u^*}{u^* - u_-}} = 2\arctan(1) = \tfrac{\pi}{2}$, and so the angular integral of motion becomes the LRL angle plus $\tfrac{\pi}{2}$, which is the angle of the radial line from the origin to one of the two centripetal points on the orbit (depending on the signs of $v$ and $L$).
+The temporal integral of motion likewise becomes the time at which this centripetal point is reached after $t=0$.
+Moreover, the two centripetal points coincide with the radius of a circular orbit having the same angular momentum.
+Just as in the elliptic case, the conserved vector associated with the angular and temporal quantities for hyperbolic and parabolic orbits is the eccentricity vector \eqref{newtonianHamilLRL}.